Autumn Berries and Fruits Add

 Interest to the Fall Garden

-Some outstanding garden plants reward us with beautiful autumn berries, fruits, seeds and seed pods in the fall.
+Some outstanding garden plants reward us with beautiful autumn berries, fruits, cones, nuts, seeds or seed pods in the fall.
 Don't neglect to include some of these in your garden, and you'll have plenty of interest outdoors as well as material for beautiful fall arrangements.

 Autumn Berries: Magnolia grandiflora seedpod shows bright red seeds in autumn.Magnolia grandiflora seedpod